Ashvek/contactApp/README.md

 ### Installing

-Next Step is download the zip folder extract it and visit to the directory inside cmd/terminal and run
+STEP 1 : Next Step is download the zip folder extract it and visit to the directory inside cmd/terminal and run

 ```
 npm install